Chemaclass/knob-mvc/README.md

 * Select your Theme.
 * Enjoy!

-## Any PR is wellcome!
+## Any PR are welcome!
-* Please feel free to fork this project and commit your Pull request.
+* Please, feel free to fork this project and commit your Pull Request.
 Here or into the [Kernel-base](https://github.com/Chemaclass/knob-base/).